Muon tomography: Precursor technologies

-In a famous experiment in the 1960s, Luis Alvarez used muon transmission imaging to search for hidden chambers in the Pyramid of Chephren in Giza, although none were found at the time; a later effort discovered a previously unknown void in the Great Pyramid.
+In a famous experiment in the 1960s, American physicist Luis Walter Alvarez used muon transmission imaging to search for hidden chambers in the Pyramid of Chephren in Giza, although none were found at the time; a later effort discovered a previously unknown void in the Great Pyramid.
 In all cases the information about the absorption of the muons was used as a measure of the thickness of the material crossed by the cosmic ray particles.

 First muogram

-The first muogram was produced in 1970 by a team led by American physicist Luis Walter Alvarez, who installed detection apparatus in the Belzoni Chamber of the Pyramid of Khafre to search for hidden rooms within the structure.
+The first muogram was produced in 1970 by a team led by Luis Walter Alvarez, who installed detection apparatus in the Belzoni Chamber of the Pyramid of Khafre to search for hidden rooms within the structure.
 He recorded the number of muons after they had passed through the Pyramid.
 With an invention of this particle tracking technique, he worked out the methods to generate the muogram as a function of muon's arriving angles.
 The generated muogram was compared with the results of the computer simulations, and he concluded that there were no hidden chambers in the Pyramid of Chephren after the apparatus was exposed to the Pyramid for several months.

 Film muography

-Tanaka and Niwa’s pioneering work created film muography, which uses nuclear emulsion.
+Tanaka and Niwa's pioneering work created film muography, which uses nuclear emulsion.
 Exposures of nuclear emulsions were taken in the direction of the volcano and then analyzed with a newly invented scanning microscope, custom built for the purpose of identifying particle tracks more efficiently.
 Film muography enabled them to obtain the first interior imaging of an active volcano in 2007, revealing the structure of the magma pathway of Asama volcano.